sergey-feldsherov/benchmarks/pow2rd/README.md

 # TODO

-write down here a quick reminder on how to use perf to analyze this code
+- write down here a quick reminder on how to use perf to analyze this code
+- fix old-Makefile
+- fix bmpow2rd: benchmark on some set of (random?) numbers